seamuskills/noteCopy/readme.md

 This program is intended for use when reading an article to copy important things down, or if you want to get info from multiple places on a page without switching windows or tabs

-I would give a warning about using this for plagerism, but you can't do anything with this that copying couldn't aready do
+I would give a warning about using this for plagiarism, but you can't do anything with this that copying couldn't aready do

 ## how to use
-Install the packages "keyboard" and "pyperclip"  (preferably in a virtual environment) Run the command: python main.py
+Install the packages "keyboard", "pyler", and "pyperclip"  (preferably in a virtual environment) Run the command: python main.py

 Once the program is running, copying anything to clipboard via ctrl+v will commit it to a file